-If you’re one of them who wants to know more about the SSL certificate, then this blog post is surely for you.
-Here, we have rounded up what an SSL certificate is and also mentioned ideal reasons why your website needs it.
+Are you looking to create a secure and encrypted website for your users?
+Then this blog post is undoubtedly for you.
+Here, we have rounded up what an SSL certificate is and mentioned the ideal reasons your website needs it.
+KEEP READING…

 What is an SSL certificate?